Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Introduction

-Here, we reconstruct Earth's energy budget over the last millennium (850--2000 CE) from proxies.
+Here, we reconstruct Earth's energy budget over the last millennium (850--2000 CE) from paleoclimate proxies.
 The reconstruction is seasonally and spatially resolved, and partitions the TOA radiation into SW and LW components.
-We use data assimilation, which combines proxy observations with model dynamics, and has been used successfully to reconstruct past climates~\citep[e.g.,][]{Goosse2010,Perkins2021,Meng2025,Hakim2016,Valler2024,Judd2024,Cooper2025}.
+We use data assimilation, which combines proxy observations with model dynamics, and has been used successfully to reconstruct past climates~(\citealp[e.g.,][]{Goosse2010,Bhend2012,Steiger2014,Steiger2018,Perkins2021,Hakim2016,Franke2017,Osman2021,Erb2022,Valler2022,Valler2024,Judd2024,Meng2025,Cooper2025}; see \citealp{Smerdon2023} for an overview).
 Our method exploits the covariance of TOA radiation and OHC with surface temperatures, to which the proxies are sensitive.
 For example, if a proxy in the Pacific Warm Pool indicates warmer sea surface temperatures (SSTs), the atmospheric response there is to enhance deep convection, which mediates an increase in reflected SW and a decrease in outgoing LW radiation (Fig.~\ref{fig:sst_toa_corr_example}; e.g., \citealp{Dong2019}).
-Similarly, changes in temperature gradients can affect the overturning atmospheric circulation with implications for subtropical low clouds, which have a strong SW effect.
+Similarly, changes in temperature gradients can affect the overturning atmospheric circulation and tropospheric stability, which affects SW radiation through changes in subtropical low clouds~\citep[e.g.,][]{Mackie2025,Ceppi2017,VanLoon2025b}.
 Besides clouds, snow/ice cover and solar surface heating play a role, and establish a temperature--radiation relationship over much of the globe~\citep{Trenberth2015}.
-In addition to this physical underpinning, \citet{Loeb2020} demonstrates that the current generation of atmosphere-only climate models can skillfully simulate TOA radiation when SST and sea ice are prescribed; both of these variables can be reconstructed from proxies.
+In addition to this physical underpinning, \citet{Loeb2020} demonstrate that the current generation of atmosphere-only climate models can skillfully simulate TOA radiation when SST and sea ice are prescribed; both of these variables can be reconstructed from proxies.

-We take two perspectives on the TOA energy balance.
+We take three perspectives on the TOA energy balance.
 The first perspective involves a partition of the EEI into insolation $S$, reflected SW radiation (RSR), and outgoing LW radiation (OLR):

 By our chosen sign convention, EEI is positive downwelling (energy gain), while RSR and OLR are positive upwelling (energy loss).
-Separating the SW and LW radiation fields allows us to infer the physical processes governing the EEI, particularly clouds.
-The reconstructed partitioning is derived from emulators of last-millennium climate simulations and is therefore not aimed at long-term trends during periods of strong anthropogenic forcing from greenhouse gases and aerosols (i.e., the 1900s).
+Separating the SW and LW radiation fields allows us to infer the physical processes governing the EEI, such as clouds.